How to Use Social Media for Customer Service

 Why is Social Media for Customer Service Important?

-Having active satisfied customers is at the heart of any consumer undertaking – without them, your business cannot function.
-Keeping your clients happy and loyal to your brand is one of the most vital activities your company can undertake – and customer service plays an enormous role in this process.
+Having active satisfied guests is at the heart of any consumer undertaking – without them, your business cannot function.
+Keeping your customers happy and loyal to your brand is one of the most vital activities your company can undertake – and customer service plays an enormous role in this process.

-According to Forrester Research (2015), ‘77% of people say that valuing their time is the most important thing a company can do to provide them with a good service.’
+According to Forrester Research, ‘77% of people say that valuing their time is the most important thing a company can do to provide them with a good service.’

 So it is critical that a company has a strong multi-stream customer service model that can keep up with the changes in technology and demand.